doctrine/dbal/UPGRADE.md

 # Upgrade to 3.5

+## Deprecated fallback connection used to determine the database platform.

+Relying on a fallback connection used to determine the database platform while connecting to a non-existing database has been deprecated.
+Either use an existing database name in connection parameters or omit the database name if the platform and the server configuration allow that.

 ## Deprecated default PostgreSQL connection database.

 Relying on the DBAL connecting to the "postgres" database by default is deprecated.
 Unless you want to have the server